earthlab/earth-analytics-setup-python-env-workshop/README.md

-# Earth Analytics Workshop Material - Setup the Earth Analytics Python Environment On Your Computer
+# Earth Analytics Workshop Materials - Setup the Earth Analytics Python Environment On Your Computer

 This workshop on Setup the Earth Analytics Python Environment On Your Computer is taught by instructors in <a href="https://www.colorado.edu/earthlab/" target="_blank"> Earth Lab at CU Boulder</a>.